 Whatever exposure there was to be would have to come from the opposing candidate.
 This is where Doug Wardlow’s lack of funding really hurt.
 He had low name recognition to begin with and the Star Tribune simply failed to perform the function of a newspaper.
 Instead, the Star Tribune performed as a public relations arm of the Ellison campaign.

 The Star Tribune ultimately withheld its editorial endorsement from either candidate.
 As to Ellison it said: “His history with Louis Farrakhan’s Nation of Islam remains controversial even though Ellison has long since renounced the group’s anti-Semitic views.
-[The editorial omitted Ellison’s incredible assertion that Ellison was ignorant of the hate cult’s anti-Semitic views.
-Ellison alleged that he was ignorant of them.]
-His previous support for gang members and fugitive Kathleen Soliah create further doubts and would make it challenging to build a strong relationship with law enforcement.”
+[The editorial omitted Ellison’s incredible assertion that Ellison was ignorant of the hate cult’s anti-Semitic views.]
+His previous support for gang members and fugitive Kathleen Soliah create [sic] further doubts and would make it challenging to build a strong relationship with law enforcement.”

 Here the editorial linked to Montemayor’s story on Wardlow’s allegations regarding Ellison.
 The allegations become a ball of confusion in Montemayor’s hands.
 Any reader who got his news from the Star Tribune would have no idea what the editorial was referring to.

 Ellison performed the poorest of all the DFL candidates running statewide.
 He only beat Wardlow by three points and failed to clear 50 percent.
 The narrow margin is attributable in part to the performance of the Grassroots — Legalize Cannabis candidate, Noah Johnson.
 Johnson had withdrawn and endorsed Ellison, but he still drew more than 145,000 votes, or just over 5.7 percent.
 We are lost in a haze in more ways than one.